Resolved velocity profiles of galactic winds at Cosmic Noon

 The rest-frame UV spectra used in this work include interstellar absorption from both low- and high-ionization species, as well as stellar features, Ly$\alpha$ in absorption and/or emission, and other features such as nebular and fine structure emission (see Figure~\ref{fig:example-coveringfrac-plot} for an example).
 We focus on ISM kinematics of the low-ionization phase, from which there are numerous prominent transitions of \ion{Si}{2}, \ion{O}{1}, \ion{C}{2}, \ion{Al}{2} and \ion{Fe}{2}.
 These metal ion transitions are often optically thick, approximately tracing the gas covering fraction as a function of velocity (Equation~\ref{eq:psi}).
 This is in contrast to the \ion{H}{1} Ly$\alpha$ profile which is complicated by resonant emission and damping wings.

 For each spectrum we measure the ISM absorption profile $I/I_0$ from an average of the best available strong low-ion metal lines.
 We select those with good continuum sensitivity which appear to be saturated (based on multiple lines showing similar absorption profiles).
-Each absorption line is interpolated to a common velocity grid of 25 \kms\ and we take an inverse-variance weighted mean of the continuum-normalized flux at each velocity.
+Each absorption line is interpolated to a common velocity grid of 25 \kms\ and we take an inverse-variance weighted mean of the median-continuum-normalized flux at each velocity.
 Those which are affected by features such as strong sky emission, telluric absorption, bad pixels, or intervening absorption systems are excluded from this analysis.
 For blended transitions (e.g., \ion{O}{1}~$\lambda$1302 and \ion{Si}{2}~$\lambda$1304), only regions of interest corresponding to the transition are taken into account.
-Specifically we use typical velocity ranges $v \lesssim 0$~\kms\ and $v \gtrsim -500$~\kms\ for the $\lambda$1302 and $\lambda$1304 transitions, respectively, similar to the approach of \cite{tucker-dustinthewind}.
+Specifically, we use typical velocity ranges $v \lesssim 0$~\kms\ and $v \gtrsim -500$~\kms\ for the $\lambda$1302 and $\lambda$1304 transitions, respectively, similar to the approach of \cite{tucker-dustinthewind}.